41y08h/fquery/README.md

 ### Manual updates

-You probably already know how the data is changed and don't want to re-fetch the whole data again.
+You probably already know how the data is changed and don't want to refetch the whole data again.
 You can set it manually using `setQueryData()` method on the `QueryClient`.
 It takes a query key and an updater function.
 If the query data doesn't exist already in the cache (that's why `previous` is nullable), it'll be created.

 ```dart
 final queryClient = useQueryClient();